John Carter (English musician): Biography

 In late 1967, Carter and Lewis formed Sunny Records as their production company.
-Starting early 1968 Carter's output became more and more confusing.
+Starting early 1968, Carter's output became more and more confusing.
 Songs intended for the Flowerpot Men were released as Friends, Haystack and Dawn Chorus, only to be re-released in this century as the Flowerpot Men.
 The 'touring' Flower Pot Men were forced by Deram Records to record songs by Roger Greenaway and Roger Cook.
 As Mark Frumento wrote in the liner notes of the retrospective Flowerpot Men album Listen To the Flowers Grow (compiled by Carter): "At this point Deram decided that the Flower Pot Men name was no longer commercial and the next single, "Piccolo Man" was released as 'Friends'....
 The final Flowerpot Men single was released in 1969, but this time the writing team Roger Cook and Roger Greenaway were behind the production".
 After one abortive attempt the remains of the Flowerpot Men changed their name to White Plains.

 The 1970s started with a disappointment when Mary Hopkin became runner-up in the Eurovision Song Contest with "Knock, Knock Who's There?", which Carter had written with Stephens.

-In the following years Carter released records under many names: Stamford Bridge (number 47 with "Chelsea"), Scarecrow and Stormy Petrel.
-He also released a single "Cowboy Convention" as the Ohio Express, an American bubblegum group.
-A hit came in 1974 with "Beach Baby" - Carter/Shakespeare by First Class in 1974.
+In the following years, Carter released records under many names: Stamford Bridge (number 47 with "Chelsea"), Scarecrow and Stormy Petrel.
+He also released a single, "Cowboy Convention", as the Ohio Express, an American bubblegum group.
+A hit came in 1974 with "Beach Baby" – Carter/Shakespeare by First Class in 1974.
 The record also charted in Europe, Australia and South Africa.
 Another song written by Carter and his wife Gill Shakespeare was "Dreams Are Ten A Penny" by Kincade which was successful on in Europe.
 After two First Class albums, Carter started concentrating on writing advertising jingles.
-Among his work are commercials for British European Airways, Vauxhall Motors, and, for Rowntree's, the 1974 children's song "Please Yourself" which introduced a band of four toy characters based on the four different types of Tots sweets: Jerry Joe, vocals (Jelly); Tom, guitar (Tiger); Tim, drums (Teddy); Candy-Doll, keyboards (Candy).
+Among his work are commercials for British European Airways, Vauxhall Motors, and, for Rowntree's, the 1974 children's song "Please Yourself", which introduced a band of four toy characters based on the four different types of Tots sweets: Jerry Joe, vocals (Jelly); Tom, guitar (Tiger); Tim, drums (Teddy); Candy-Doll, keyboards (Candy).
 His last shot at a hit single was in 1977 as Starbreaker with "Sound of Summer", which itself began life as music in a commercial for Butlin's.

-Under the name 'John Shakespeare' he also composed scores for British films, including Death Is a Woman (1966), The Hand of Night (1968), Connecting Rooms (1970), Swedish Wildcats (1972), Secrets of a Door-to-Door Salesman (1973), The Over-Amorous Artist (1974), Confessions of a Sex Maniac (1974), The Great McGonagall (1974), Girls Come First (1975), The Sexplorer (1975), Side by Side (1975), Secrets of a Superstud (1976), The Office Party (1976), Under the Bed (1977), Killer's Moon (1978) and Can I Come Too?
-(1979).

 In more recent times, Carter has been managing the marketing of his back catalogue through Sunny Records, releasing many songs that were never released at the time of recording.
-These includes Stamford Bridge's albums Come Up And See Us Sometime and The First Day Of Your Life (1997).
+This includes Stamford Bridge's albums Come Up And See Us Sometime and The First Day of Your Life (1997).